-Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVPL, loans and receivables, held-to-maturity investments and AFS financial assets.
+Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVPL, loans and receivables, held-to-maturity investments and available-for-sale (AFS) financial assets.
 Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the investments were acquired.